matthewg/wordle-robotics/README.md

 # wordle-robotics
 A platform for building and evaluating bots that play [Josh Wardle's "Wordle" game](https://www.powerlanguage.co.uk/wordle/).

-This is an unofficial project, not affiliated or endored by Wordle.
+This is an unofficial project, not affiliated with or endorsed by Wordle.

 ## Overview